 The Selection Advisory Panel may seek additional information about you or your application and this may delay completion of the selection process.
 They may do this from within the Commonwealth, even if the sources are not nominated by you as referees.
-The Assessment Centre may also consider information about you or your application that is available through the normal course of business.
+The Selection Advisory